Activities for dementia

 It's often assumed that people in the later stages of dementia are unable to engage in activities, but this isn't true.

-Activities will often need to be simplified and are more likely to focus on the senses:
+Activities will often need to be simplified and are more likely to focus on the senses, such as:

-Active Minds research and develop a range of activities for people affected by dementia.
+Active Minds researches and develops a range of activities for people affected by dementia.